thomasfillon/kernopt/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# kernopt - A R Package for estimating count data distributions with a Discrete Symmetric Optimal Kernel
+# kernopt - A Package for estimating count data distributions with a Discrete Symmetric Optimal Kernel

 <!-- badges: start -->